 Through the internship students are provided an opportunity to gain supervised work experience in an area related to history and political science.
 It is available to senior majors who have maintained a 2.5 average in their major or minor field.

 Department permission is required.
-Offered: As needed Credits: 3

 HIST 496 - Internship II